NCMoseley/Quotes/README.md

 ## Quick Start

-Use 'quotesondev' as the directory to git from.
+Use 'quotesondev' as the directory to git and gulp from.

 ## Values